telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 - Open the operating system proxy settings.
 - Observe if Fiddler Everywhere is set as a manual proxy (by default with the following address: **127.0.0.1:8866**).

-Failure to set/unset the Fiddler Everywhere proxy while toggling the system capturing indicates that Fiddler Everywhere lacks administrative rights to execute that operation properly.
+Failure to set/unset the Fiddler Everywhere proxy while toggling the system capturing indicates that Fiddler Everywhere lacks administrative rights to operate correctly.

 **Solution**: Reinstall Fiddler Everywhere with administrative rights or contact your system administrator.

-### Capturing Not Working alongside VPN
+### Capture Not Working alongside VPN

 **Observations:**
 - The company/home VPN is up and running.